cosmo-sapien/bordoley.github.io/Resume.md

 *December, 2011 - March, 2012*: **Fuseproject Inc., 3D Modeling Expert/Industrial Designer** (Herman Miller, Nivea, Jawbox, Up Wristband, Soda Stream Source, MoMA Exhibit piece, Sabi...)

 * Involved in every aspect of design process for various projects, especially Soda Stream Source and Jawbone Up Bracelet and Nivea packaging.
-* Responsible for all Solidworks modeling work of San Francisco studio.
+* Responsible for all Solidworks modeling work of San Francisco studio as well as hundreds of renders.
-* Produced almost all rendering work of Nivea and Sabi.
 * Architected a MoMA Exhibit for One Laptop Per Child Project.

 *September, 2010 - May, 2011* : **Research In Motion (BlackBerry), Innovation Concept Partner** (Wearable Technology)

 * Produced a highly praised design concept for BlackBerry smart phones.
-* Successfully analyzed the client’s expectations in the area of ‘design for travel’ as well as completing an extensive research on the current demands of the market.
+* Successfully analyzed client’s expectations around ‘design for travel’ theme as well as completing an extensive research on the current demands of the market.
-* Developed a wearable technology concept, updating a traditional travel element such as souvenir with near field communication technology.
+* Developed a wearable technology concept, updating a traditional travel element such as a souvenir with Near Field Communication technology.
 * Innovated necessary system design for organizing data and experience.
-* Designed authentic jewelry pieces for different cities, applying an extensive knowledge of culture and esthetics from 20+ countries visited as well as the data gathered from test users.
+* Designed authentic jewelry pieces for different cities, applying extensive personal knowledge of culture and esthetics from 20+ countries visited as well as the data gathered from test users.

 *May, 2010 - Sept, 2010* : **Karim Rashid Inc., Industrial Design Intern** (Alessi, Tonelli, Bobble, USAcrylic, Larms, Berlin Nhow Music Hotel, MOD Design Museum Retrospective...)

-* Mastered Solidworks surface modeling abilities as well as rendering programs such as Keyshot.
+* Mastered Solidworks surface modeling abilities along with rendering programs such as Keyshot.
 * Discovered all aspects of real life implementation of design education.
 * Conceptualized, sketched, modelled, rendered and delivered a multitude of projects through the course of internship.
 * Aided interior design work for Berlin Nhow Hotel and some other hospitality design work.
-* Curated Karim Rashid retrospective for the MOD Design Museum in Russia.
+* Curated Karim Rashid retrospective for MOD Design Museum in Russia.

 ## Education
 *2007 - 2011* : **BA, Industrial Design**; Carleton University (Ottawa, ON)